 Removing the keys

 Unscrew the long batten on top of the keys first.
 Since the nuts are fixed with wax or glue you have to screw out the whole screw first, remove the nut with pliers and put the screw back in place.

 To take out a white key lift it up in the front and while enlarging the angle pull it softly upwards until it slips off its holding pin.
 To remove a black key you have to make some space first by removing a neighbored white one.
-Lift up the black key like a white one, then turn it a bit aside and remove its hammer by pulling it backwards.
+Lift up the black key like a white one, then tilt it a bit aside and remove its hammer by pulling it backwards.
 This gives enough space to lift up the black key.
 Put the hammer back in place.

 The contact concept Kawai used here is a bit different compared to keybeds produced nowadays.
 There is a circular contact area with a feathered spot in the middle and a ring all around.
 Velocitiy is determined by calculating the time between closing the center and the outer circuit.